mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Signoffs/SpeedometerSystem.md

 ### Functions of the Subsystem
 The speedometer subsystem must receive output from the current driving simulation and display the speed the user is going.
 A microcontroller will be used to pull the speed data from the MATLAB code and display it on a LCD screen.
 ### Specifications & Constraints
+- Data must exit the PC running the simulator
--	Microcontroller must be able to read data from MATLAB
+-	Microcontroller must be able to communicate with the simulator while it is running
 -	Shall connect to the PC running the simulation to obtain simulator data
--	Shall display the speed at a refresh rate no slower than 100 ms

-The refresh rate of less than 100 ms was chosen based off the acceptable latency of modern video games being between 20 ms and 100 ms [1].
-Since human reaction time is around 200 ms, this refresh rate would be undetectable by the user of the simulation.
 ### Schematic
 ##### 1. Assembly